Ascend/pytorch/docs/en/ascend_pytorch_profiler/ascend_pytorch_profiler_user_guide.md

 2. Start the training/online inference task.
 3. Open a new command line window and modify the `profiler_config.json` configuration file to enable the profiling task.

    The configuration file contains the performance data profiling parameters of the profiler.
-You can modify the configuration file parameters by referring to [profiler_config.json File Description](#profiler-config-json-File-Description) to execute different Profiling tasks.
+You can modify the configuration file parameters by referring to [profiler_config.json File Description](#profiler_configjson-file-description) to execute different Profiling tasks.

-   > [!NOTE] Note
+   > [!NOTE]
    >
    > - dynamic_profile determines whether the file has been modified by identifying the status of the profiler_config.json file:
    > - dynamic_profile polls every 2 seconds.
 If a change to the profiler_config.json file is detected, the collection process starts, and then the running interval between adjacent steps is recorded.
 This time is used as the new polling time, with a minimum value of 1 second.